CCS-voidBird/PhD_Notebook/Month4.md

 + add a OneHotEncoding function to model (to_categorical testing)
 + Rerun the model (2013-15 vs 2017)DONE
 + collecting data for a temp report
++ add a function to achieve prediction by region (For valid)

 **continue: https://pubmed.ncbi.nlm.nih.gov/18076469/**